omarorag/sub-folders/README.md

 # sub-folders
-pPogram to group files into sub-folders
+Program to group files into sub-folders